-Walker County Animal Shelter: Facts and Figures
+Walker County Animal Shelter: Facts and figures

 - The Walker County Animal Shelter is taking animals in by appointment only at this time.

-- 10 pens at the shelter are reserved for dogs that bite or have other behavioral issues.
+- Ten pens at the shelter are reserved for dogs that bite or have other behavioral issues.

 - The shelter closed on June 20, the day before an inspection that found numerous problems that have since been corrected.
-Since the shelter reopened on August 1 (up until Aug.
-27), says Legge, 156 animals have been brought into the shelter and 146 animals have left – sent to rescues or adopted.
+Since the shelter reopened on Aug.
+1 (up until Aug.
+27), 156 animals have been brought into the shelter and 146 animals have left -- sent to rescues or adopted.

 - The annual budget for the shelter is $300,000, which is $34,000 more than in 2015.